nigelrodrigues15/NigelR/README.md

 # Future personal website

 ## Currently a work in progress
 File structure borrowed from the Dragonfly project. `package.json` will likely be the same, but otherwise, all other files will be removed and replaced with relevant files.
 Current setup is a React FrontEnd with no backend.
-Skeleton site is in place.
+A skeleton site is in place.

 ## Previous personal website
 * Located at [www.ualberta.ca/~nigel1](www.ualberta.ca/~nigel1)